schoeberl/risc-v-lab/README.md

 ## Organisation

  * We will meet in the first week every day at 10:00
+ * This is group work
+   * Up to 5 students
+   * Form your groups now (sign up in DTU Learn)

+## Organisation II

  * Status presentation on Friday (13:00)
    * Each group presents
    * Two slides
    * Send me a link to your repo latest Thursday evening
- * I am online available during the week (email, slack, zoom)
+ * I am online available during the week (email, Discord, zoom)
-   * Can we agree on a Slack channel?
-   * DE2 from last year?
+   * Please join the Discord server

 ## Exam